 How to Season Roasted Brussels Sprouts

 One thing that I love about roasted vegetables, roasted Brussels sprouts included, is how many different ways you can season them.
 They’re delicious with just a bit of salt and pepper, or you can really go to town.
 The recipe below uses a simple mix of salt, pepper, and garlic, but you could also do something like steak seasoning, curry powder, Cajun seasoning, seasoning salt (like Lawry’s), a Garlic Herb Seasoning, Everything But the Bagel Seasoning, or Parmesan cheese (Parmesan would go great alone or along with any of the previously listed seasoning blends).
+And if you’re a balsamic vinegar lover, try drizzling a little homemade balsamic glaze on top!

 P.S.
 These roasted Brussels sprouts would be SO GOOD dipped in Comeback Sauce!